Morton’s Neuroma Revisited

 Worse in confining shoes, better in sandals or barefoot.

 NO SWELLING..............EVER.
-Whoops, caps lock on again.
+Whoops, caps lock and BOLD on again.

-Can feel swollen however.
+Can feel swollen, however.
 Numbness can feel like swelling.
 Remember the last time you got home from the dentist and you looked in the mirror because you were sure that your tongue was hanging out of your mouth only to find out all was well.
 I rest my case.

 3rd web...85-90%, 2nd web 10-15%, 1st or 4th web.......not.